ALB Ingress Controller configuration

 TLS v1.3: TLSV13

-alb.ingress.kubernetes.io/enable-http2 false Ingress Whether HTTP/2 of the listener with the HTTPS protocol is enabled.
+alb.ingress.kubernetes.io/enable-http2 false Ingress Whether to enable HTTP/2 for HTTPS listeners.

-alb.ingress.kubernetes.io/cipher-suite-list All cipher suites supported by the listener Ingress List of Cipher Suite supported by listener
+alb.ingress.kubernetes.io/cipher-suite-list All cipher suites supported by the listener Ingress List of cipher suites supported by the listener.

 (Example: ["TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA", "TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256", "TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256"])